Active Metric-Semantic Mapping by Multiple Aerial Robots: Proposed Approach

 \subsubsection{Odometry factor}

-We use LLOL \cite{qu2022llol} to generate the odometry factor.
+We use a LIDAR odometry algorithm \cite{qu2022llol} to generate the odometry factor.
 We calculate a relative $\mathbb{SE}$(3) transform between two consecutive pose estimates and use this transform as a factor between the corresponding poses in the graph.